shahdtr24-meet/anatra_final/README.md

 ## About Kiro

-Kiro is a React Native app designed to help you manage tasks and reduce screen time through a gamified, social experience.
+Kairo is a React Native app designed to help you manage tasks and reduce screen time through a gamified, social experience.
 Schedule tasks, track your progress, compete with friends on leaderboards, create and manage groups, and spend earned tokens in an in-app shop.
-Built with Expo, Kiro combines productivity tools with social motivation to make staying off your screen both fun and rewarding.
+Built with Expo, Kairo combines productivity tools with social motivation to make staying off your screen both fun and rewarding.

-### Why Kiro?
+### Why Kairo?
 - **Task Management:** Plan your day with a sleek calendar and task list.
 - **Social Competition:** Compare screen time stats with friends and climb the leaderboard.
 - **Group Support:** Create groups to stay productive together.
 - **Token Rewards:** Earn tokens by completing tasks and spend them on fun items.

-> **Fun Fact:** Kiro’s Extreme Daily Challenge offers 500 bonus tokens for finishing all your tasks in a day—up for it?
+> **Fun Fact:** Kairo’s Extreme Daily Challenge offers 500 bonus tokens for finishing all your tasks in a day—up for it?

 ---